-It has filed an anti-trust lawsuit in New York against the company and various major book publishers.
-It claims the publishers conspired with Apple to raise retail electronic-book prices to limit competition.
+It has filed an antitrust lawsuit in New York against the company and various major book publishers, claiming the publishers conspired with Apple to raise retail electronic-book prices to limit competition.

-The lawsuit was filed in federal court in Manhattan.
-It said the effort was a response to the success Amazon had in selling e-books for just under $10.
+The lawsuit, filed in federal court in Manhattan, said the effort was a response to the success Amazon had in selling e-books for just under 10 dollars.

-The lawsuit said the conspiracy came as Apple was preparing to launch the iPad and gave Apple a guaranteed 30% commission on each e-book it sold.
+The lawsuit said the conspiracy came as Apple was preparing to launch the iPad and called for a guaranteed 30% commission on each e-book it sold.

 At the heart of the e-book pricing debate is the industry's continuing concerns about Amazon.

-Since launching the Kindle in 2007, Amazon has made a point of offering best-sellers for $9.99 in the US.
-The discount is so deep from list prices of $20 and more that it is widely believed Amazon is selling the e-books at a loss as a way of attracting more customers and forcing competitors to lower their prices.
+Since launching the Kindle in 2007, Amazon has made a point of offering best-sellers for 9.99 dollars (£6.28) in the US.
+The discount is so deep from list prices of 20 dollars and more that it is widely believed Amazon is selling the e-books at a loss to attract more customers and force competitors to lower their prices.